thienchaulol/CS100-Rshell/README.md

 Experimental Rshell Output: ls: cannot access : No such file or directory Actual output: [files]
 				A

-10:54 PM 2/11/2016
+		12:45 AM 2/12/2016
+			"ls " a call to ls with any whitespace afterwards will lead to unexpected output 10:54 PM 2/11/2016
 Input: echo A && #hi
 Experimental Rshell Output: crash